FredHutch/tfcb_2022/lectures/lecture05/README.md

 * Interactive compute
     * the rhinos (for non-intensive use)
     * `grabnode`
+    * `top`, `htop`
+    * You need to use some strategy to avoid your jobs being killed when you close your laptop.
+[Options here](https://sciwiki.fredhutch.org/scicomputing/access_methods/#ssh-connections).
+[My notes on tmux](http://erick.matsen.org/2020/01/04/2nd-gen-interactive-shell.html).
 * Your home directory
     * Shared across every compute resource!
     * 100GB